Madeleine Truel: Early years

 Alexandre Léon Truel and Marguerite Larrabure, were French immigrants who arrived in Peru in the second half of the 19th century.
 They had eight children of which Madeleine was the youngest daughter, born on 28 August 1904.
 Madeleine grew up in the family home located on the old 54 Arequipa street in Lima.
-She came from an observant Catholic family; Madeleine studied at the school San José de Cluny, located on the corner of the Boliva Street with Jiron Washington in downtown Lima.
+She came from an observant Catholic family; Madeleine studied at the school San José de Cluny, located on the corner of Bolivia Street and Jiron Washington in downtown Lima.
 French was spoken in her home; this allowed her to perfect her command of French along with Spanish.
 Her father managed a hardware store located at 150 Jirón de la Unión.

 Both of Madeleine Truel's parents died before she was 20, her mother died of an unknown illness.
 Her father died on 6 May 1918, in the clinic Maison de Santé in Lima, due to an infected leg wound acquired while he was working for the fire brigade putting out a fire at the "El Pergamino" shop.
 Alexandre Truel is recognized as a hero at the France Fire Brigade Nº3 and was decorated with the golden medal.